hay/haybase/README.md

 plugins available, and it runs on virtually any web host.

 *What's wrong with the current way of using the WordPress API?*
-If you're like me, you like clean object-orientated modern PHP5 code.
+PHP5 provides plenty of ways to write clean object-orientated code.
 Unfortunately 99% of all WordPress themes and plugins (including the core itself) is not OO at all, in fact, it's a mess.
 Mixing of code and HTML, using endless functions instead of classes, repetition of large blocks of code.
 Does